Intermesh/groupoffice-docs/upgrade/tarball.rst

 8. Put the new files at the right location.
 9. If exists copy your old :ref:`config.php <configuration>` and license file to the new files.
-It is good practice to keep these files one directory higher then the Group-Office source so you have a complete clean code base.
+It is good practice to keep these files one directory higher then the GroupOffice source so you have a complete clean code base.
 10. If you have any :ref:`studio-generated <studio>` modules, copy these into the ``go/modules`` folder.
 Please note that if you don't, the studio-generated modules will be entirely disabled.
 11. Visit http://yourdomain/install/ and follow instructions.
 12. Check if you have the right cron job in place::